MV10/mv10.github.io/_posts/2019-01-15-simple-multi-client-websocket-server.md

 ## WebSocket Thread Safety

-There is still a couple of hidden gotchas in our second example.
+There are still a couple of hidden gotchas in our second example.
 Rather surprisingly (and probably in the interests of maximizing performance), websockets aren't thread-safe.
 The documentation states that it's safe to have concurrent `ReceiveAsync` and `SendAsync` operations in progress, but only one of each.
 Two concurent `SendAsync` calls to the same websocket will (apparently) cause trouble.

 Fortunately, we have already built the solution to this problem with our dictionary of queues.
 The earlier echo server simply called `SendAsync` with whatever was just received, but our Broadcast demo converts that buffer to a string and adds it back to the websocket's own queue, allowing the queue-processing loop to send it back to the client.
 The old echo code from `ProcessWebSocket` looked like this: